Yoshiki (musician): 2010–2017: solo career and Yoshiki Classical

 In 2010, Yoshiki with Toshi appeared and performed at Japan Expo in Paris on July 4.
 In October, he fainted in his hotel room on X Japan's tour, and was subsequently diagnosed with hyperthyroidism.
 He teamed up with Toshi again on January 24–25, 2011, at the first expensive high-end dinner show for their project ToshI feat Yoshiki, where an orchestra was utilized and later a live album released of the show.
 On March 6, Yoshiki co-organized with fashion producer Jay FR (from the fashion festival "Tokyo Girls Collection") a fashion and music event "Asia Girls Explosion" at Yoyogi National Stadium.
 At the event many special guest models walked the runway, Yoshiki's own kimono line that he designed, and both X Japan and Violet UK performed.
-On May 27, "Yoshiki Radio" was launched on Sirius XM's Boneyard station.
+On May 27, "Yoshiki Radio" was launched on SiriusXM's Boneyard station.
 The hour-long program hosted by Yoshiki, aired the first Sunday of every month.
 On July 21, at San Diego Comic-Con, Yoshiki unveiled the comic book series Blood Red Dragon, which was created in collaboration with American comic book legends Stan Lee and Todd McFarlane and stars a superhero version of himself.